 The Executive Committee (EXCOM), made up of the administrative heads of the JOIDES institutions, provides general oversight for ODP.
-The Planning Committee (PCOM), with its advisory structure, is made up of working scientists and provides scientific advice and detailed planning.
-PCOM has a network of panels and working groups that screen drilling proposals, evaluate instrumentation and measurement techniques, and assess geophysical-survey data and other safety and siting information.
-PCOM uses the recommendations of the panels and committees to select drilling targets, to specify the location and major scientific objectives of each two-month drilling segment or leg, and to provide the science operator with nominations for co-chief scientists.
+The Science Committee (SCI-COM), with its advisory structure, is made up of working scientists and provides scientific advice and detailed planning for the Ocean Drilling Program.
+SCICOM has a network of panels and committees that screen drilling proposals, evaluate instrumentation and measurement techniques, and assess geophysical survey data and other safety and siting information.
+SCICOM uses the recommendations of the panels and committees to select drilling targets, to specify the location and major scientific objectives of each two-month drilling segment or leg, and to provide the science operator with nominations for co-chief scientists.